Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

    3. All 4 vertical Z axis
 4. Manually move the toolhead back and forth in both X & Y axes to ensure even distribution of the grease along the entire rail.
 5. Clean up any excees on the toolhead

+<a name="how-to-install-the-nozzle-wiper"></a>
+## How to install the Nozzle Wiper

+###### Author(s): @kaihanga

+The [nozzle wiper installation docs](https://wiki.peopoly.net/en/magneto/magneto-x/nozzle-wiper) suggest placing the felt before moving the toolhead to align.
+Unfortunately, the toolhead cannot move as far X as suggested due to the part cooling fan.
+This may be due to the docs being written before the present fan design.

+1. Follow the installation
+   1. EXCEPT do the toolhead move first then place the felt
+   2. Note the two x & y coordinate sets
+2. In the macros.cfg file
+   1. Copy & Paste the GCODE into the macros.cfg file
+   2. Replace the two x, y coordinates as the installation directs
+   3. Add the `MAG_WIPE_NOZZLE` macro near the bottom of the `PRINT_START` macro, before `LINE_PURGE`

 <a name="how-to-install-display-at-top"></a>
 ## How to install Display at top?